No Fee Until We Collect

 When calling the authorities, callers should provide as many details as possible about themselves and their location.
 These details could include the caller’s name and other personal details, along with the specific city and street names.

 When speaking to law enforcement, it’s important to be honest about how the accident occurred to the best of the person’s memory, but people involved should never admit fault.
-Even apologizing for the accident could indicate that the person was at least partially at fault for an accident, even if they actually weren’t.
+Even apologizing for the accident could indicate that the person was at least partially at fault, even if they actually weren’t.

 Gather as Much Evidence as Possible

-It’s crucial to record all driver’s license information, license plates, and the names and contact information of those involved.
+Gathering information is an important part of what to do after a car accident.
+While at the scene of the accident, individuals should collect as much evidence as they can.
+It’s crucial to record all drivers’ license information, license plates, and the names and contact information of those involved.
 Insurance information is also vital.
-Gathering information is an important part of what to do after a car accident.

 People can also take photos or record video footage of any damage to vehicles or other property, along with visible injuries.
 They can also photograph the scene of the accident at large, including tire tracks, debris, and weather conditions present in the area.